 “People come to church longing for, yearning for, hoping for … a sense of roots, place, belonging, sharing, and caring.
 People come to a church with a search for community, not committee.” — Glenn Turner

 A different way of doing church

 The Covenant Group program deepens and broadens personal spiritual growth.
-A group usually consists of 8-10 members who meet at each others’ homes, usually once every two weeks.
+A group usually consists of 8-10 members who meet at each others’ homes, in-person at our church, or via zoom usually once every two weeks.
 Each meeting is focused on a spiritual or religious topic.
 The goals are to:

 - Listen and be listened to in a safe place

 - Learn about the mysteries of our world and our spiritual paths

 - Serve our community and the needs of one another

 - Maintain personal connections and a caring community

 Each group has a facilitator who links the group to the SGM steering committee and the minister.
 The steering committee and minister provide overall guidance, recruit new members and establish new groups, and develop session plans.
 The Steering Committee meets on the second Wednesday of the month while the church is in session.